Vehicle registration plates of Poland

+Law

 According to Polish law, the registration plate is tied to the vehicle, not the owner.
 There is no possibility for the owner to keep the licence number for use on a different car, even if it's a cherished registration.
 The licence plates are issued by the powiat (county) of the vehicle owner's registered address of residence, in the case of a natural person.
-If it is owned by a legal person, the place of registration is determined by his/her address.
+If it is owned by a legal person, the place of registration is determined by the person's address.
 Vehicles leased under operating leases and many de facto finance leases will be registered at the address of the lessor.
-When a vehicle changes hands, the new owner must apply for new vehicle registration document bearing his or her name and registered address.
-The new owner may obtain a new licence plate although it is not necessary when the new owner's residence address is in the same district as the previous owner's.
+When a vehicle changes hands, the new owner must apply for new vehicle registration document bearing their name and registered address.
+The new owner may obtain a new licence plate although it is not necessary.
 In such a situation the licence plates are usually carried over to the new owner, because the change carries an additional cost.
 Upon purchasing a vehicle from another person, if the vehicle has an EU plate, the new owner must replace it with a registration for their address and area, and give the EU plate to their powiat licensing authority to free up numbers in the future.
 If the car has a plate dated before May 1, 2006, the owner is free to do whatever they wish with it, as long as it is legal under Polish law.
 The plaque cannot be replaced if destroyed.
 The change of the whole set is required.